NealMatta/udemy-react-2023-playground/21.1 Advanced Routing Project/notes.md

 -   When you're using the Form component from react-router-dom, the action that you execute will redirect you towards that page where the action lives
 -   That's not always the use case you want to see happen.
 For example, you may want to subscribe to a newsletter that exists in a header but also exists on a page.
 -   That's where useFetcher comes into play

+# 360. Deferring Data fetching with defer()

+-   The defer method is best used when the http request is showing a piece of a page and you want to show other components of the page
+-   What we're doing here could also be changed via the useNavigation hook
+-   Best used when if you have a page with multiple HTTP requests at different speeds